 Since our creation in 2001, BirthFocus has grown tremendously and, in addition to labor support services, we now also offer post-partum doula services, childbirth preparation courses, placenta encapsulation services and many other services related to the journey of becoming a new parent for women and families in NYC and Austin, TX.

 Our partnerships have expanded to many new OB/GYN and Midwifery practices as well as other birth related communities in NYC.
-We continue to offer weekly “Eat, Drink, DOULA” events at various locations throughout NYC, in addition to our original meeting at Beth Israel, where women and their partners can meet doulas in an intimate setting.
+We continue to offer weekly “Eat, Drink, DOULA” events at various locations throughout NYC and Austin, in addition to our original meeting at Beth Israel, where women and their partners can meet doulas in an intimate setting.

 We firmly believe “every woman who wants a doula deserves one”.